-Multi-touch technologies constitute an interactive interface with the future.
-Through their touch-sensitive surface, devices equipped with this technology can recognize and process several parallel touch-inputs.
-The technology’s advantage lies in its facilitation of intuitive accessibility, interactivity, and simultaneous usage by several people.
+Multi-touch technologies provide an interactive interface to the future.
+Through their touch-sensitive surface, devices equipped with this technology can recognise and process multiple touch inputs in parallel.
+The advantage of this technology is that it facilitates intuitive accessibility, interactivity and simultaneous use by multiple people.

 If now you’re thinking, ”Been there, seen it, done that – any old smartphone or tablet PC can do that!”, you might want to think again.
 Granted, to a certain extent this is basically correct, but this technology can as well be put to use on a scale and in areas of application that you may find surprising.

-How would you like, for example, a conference table thus controllable, or an entire monitor wall – for your next corporate event, your company headquarters’ lobby, or as part of an exhibition?
+How would you like to control a conference table, for example, or an entire monitor wall – for your next corporate event, in the lobby of your headquarters, or as part of an exhibition?

 Advantages: Intuitively Accessible, Interactive, and Usable by Several People at Once

-The advantages of multi-touch installations lie in their sheer accessibility – facilitated by intuitive operation – paired with their striking means of visualization and their extensive range of interactive application.
-The capability of processing multiple simultaneous parallel user-inputs makes this technology particularly suited for use in environments where typically many people at the same time use and interact with the installation, e. g. in a highly frequented exhibition, or in a team project that relies on people’s close cooperation and the timely sharing and pooling of results.
-But fun as well gets its fair share among this mix of features because this technology addresses the human instinct to play and invites people to casual and playful engagement with the content shown.
+The advantages of multi-touch installations lie in their sheer accessibility – facilitated by their intuitive operation – coupled with their powerful visualisation capabilities and wide range of interactive applications.
+The ability to process multiple simultaneous user inputs in parallel makes this technology particularly suitable for use in environments where many people typically use and interact with the installation at the same time, such as a high-traffic exhibition or a team project that relies on people working closely together and sharing and pooling results in real time.
+But fun is also part of this mix, as the technology appeals to the human instinct to play and invites people to engage with the content in a casual and playful way.

 Possible Applications of Multi-Touch Installations

-Perhaps the following seven real-life examples of this technology’s practical application inspire you to find your own way of putting it to good use.
+Perhaps the following seven real-life examples of this technology in action will inspire you to find your own way of using it.

 1. Corporate Showroom